 - WHMIS - Workplace Hazardous Materials System (2015)

-- Violence in the workplace
+- Violence in a BC Public Service workplace

 WorkSafeBC educates employers and employees and monitors compliance with the Occupational Health and Safety Regulation.
-In case of work-related injuries or diseases, WorkSafeBC offers return-to-work rehabilitation, compensation, healthcare benefits and other services.
+In case of work-related injuries or diseases, WorkSafeBC offers return-to-work rehabilitation, compensation, healthcare benefits and other services: